OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

      - :ref:`tool_lkup`
      - Yes
    * - sources
-     - Single or list of source names where data is read from
+     - Single or list of source names where data is read from.
+Optional.
      - :ref:`source_lkup`
      - Yes
+   * - source_objects
+     - Dictionary of lists of source objects with source name as key where data is read from.
+Optional.
+     - :ref:`source_object_lkup`, :ref:`process_source_object`
+     - Yes
    * - targets
-     - Single or list of target names (alias of source) where data is written to
+     - Single or list of target names (alias of source) where data is written to.
+Optional.
      - :ref:`source_lkup`
+     - Yes
+   * - target_objects
+     - Dictionary of lists of target source_objects with target name as key where data is read from.
+Optional.
+     - :ref:`source_object_lkup`, :ref:`process_target_object`
      - Yes

 Once the instance has been instantiated, the rest of the options listed below become available.